 Will Your Credit Score Show Up on a Background Check?

-But what about renting an apartment or getting a new job?
-Does a credit score show up on the background check run by your potential landlord or employer?
+Wondering if your credit score shows up on the background check run by your potential landlord or employer?

 What is a background check, and why is it done?